The Laramie Kid

 The Laramie Kid is a 1935 American Western film directed by Harry S. Webb and starring Tom Tyler, Alberta Vaughn in her penultimate film and Al Ferguson.

 Plot

 Tom Talbot has earned a large amount of money in breaking horses.
-Hoping to double his money he loses it by gambling and returns in shame to his fiance Peggy.
+Hoping to double his money he loses it by gambling and returns in shame to his fiancé Peggy.
 Mistakenly thought a bank robber, Tom lets Peggy's father claim the reward.
 Tom goes to a road gang in order to identify and bring to justice the real bank robbers.